Skip to the main navigation Skip to the content

 John James supervised the development of the hospital from what was derisively called a “first aid post” to a modern institution with more than 100 beds, a well-equipped operating theatre and an X-ray unit.

-In 1929 John James married Sheila Cary, a theatre sister at the hospital, and they travelled to England and Europe, returning in November 1930 to establish a surgical and general practice at 21 Torrens Street, Braddon.
+In 1929 John James married Sheila Cary, a theatre sister at the hospital, and they travelled to England and Europe, returning in November 1930 to establish a surgical and general practice in Canberra.

 John James achieved Fellowship of the Royal Australasian College of Surgeons (FRACS) in 1930 and was appointed to the newly established Federal Capital Territory’s Medical Board in 1936.
 He was also a Visiting Medical Officer at Canberra Community Hospital from 1931 to 1959.

 John James was at his peak as a surgeon in the 1930s and 1940s.
-He was described as a “neat and pretty surgeon” and as one who “despite his skill, training and experience, never hesitated to seek a second opinion, putting the welfare of his patients before any consideration of his personal prestige”.
-His manner was firm but friendly; he possessed dignified charm, and though reserved, was able to inspire confidence in his patients and their relatives.
+He was described as a “neat and pretty surgeon” who possessed dignified charm, and though reserved, was able to inspire confidence in his patients and their relatives.

 He was appointed OBE (1951) and CBE (1959).
 He ceased practice in 1963 and died in The Canberra Community Hospital in 1965.